bbauska/JS-Best-Projects/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3 id="ch4">4.
 Weather App</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-Weather apps are also popular JavaScript projects.
-Once you change the location name in this project, the weather display changes immediately without a page refresh.
-The UI is also quite sleek.
+<p>Weather apps are also popular JavaScript projects.
+Once you change the location name in this project,
+the weather display changes immediately without a page refresh.
+The UI is also quite sleek.</p>

-Note that most weather apps use an API that gets the weather data.
-We will use the popular and most common API, OpenWeatherMap.
+<p>Note that most weather apps use an API that gets the weather data.
+We will use the popular and most
+common API, OpenWeatherMap.</p>

-Check out this Youtube video that explains the weather app code and functionality in detail.
-There are three files, as usual: index.html, main.js, and main.css.
-Although you can put all the code in a single file (HTML), it is more convenient to maintain separate files.
+<p>Check out this Youtube video that explains the weather app code and functionality in detail.
+There
+are three files, as usual: index.html, main.js, and main.css.
+Although you can put all the code in a single file (HTML), it is more convenient to maintain separate files.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h4>HTML: Weather App</h4>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->